-The TOE is intended to be used in non-hostile, networked environments where TOE users have direct physical access to the HCDs for printing, copying, faxing, scanning, and the storing and retrieving of documents.
+The TOE is intended to be used in non-hostile, networked environments where TOE users have direct physical access to the HCDs for the printing, storing, and retrieving of documents.
 The physical environment should be reasonably controlled and/or monitored where physical tampering of the HCDs would be evident and noticed.

 The TOE can be connected to multiple computers via a wired local area network using HP's embedded Jetdirect Inside print server in the evaluated configuration.
 The evaluated configuration uses secure network mechanisms for communication between the network computers and the TOE.
 The TOE is managed by one designated administrative computer.
 The TOE is not intended be connected to the Internet.

-The evaluated configuration contains a built-in user identification and authentication database (a.k.a. sign in method) used for Local Device Sign In that is part of the TOE.
+The evaluated configuration contains a built-in user identification and authentication database (a.k.a. sign-in method) used for Local Device Sign In that is part of the TOE.
 It also supports a Windows domain controller (via Kerberos) for a feature called Windows Sign In and a Lightweight Directory Access Protocol (LDAP) authentication server for a feature called LDAP Sign In to identify and authenticate users.
 The Windows domain controller and LDAP server are part of the Operational Environment.

-The evaluated configuration supports the Embedded Web Server (EWS) interface and Representational State Transfer (REST) Web Services interface for managing the TOE over HTTP.
+The evaluated configuration supports the Embedded Web Server (EWS), Representational State Transfer (REST) Web Services, and Control Panel interfaces for managing the TOE.